bpat30/PersonalizationTheory/README.md

 ## movies. dat
 Contains the movies that were rated in the tweets followed by the year of release and associated genres in the following format: movie_id::movie_title (movie_year)::genre|genre|genre.

-# Required Packages & Setup
-The model is build using python 2.7 and spark 2.2.0.
-Below is a list of packages that have to be installed for the same:

-•Pandas

-•Matplotlib

-•Pyspark

-•Numpy

-•Seaborn

-•pyspark.ml.recommendation – ALS, CrossValidator, ParamGridBuilder, RegressionEvaluator

-•Pylab

 # Model Selection Criteria: